 See: Process Automation

-In order to manage machines over the internet, the Goverlan Reach Gateway services must be enabled.
-Once configured, The Goverlan Reach operator console will display a new side panel named On-Demand Assist.
+To manage machines over the internet the Goverlan Reach Gateway services must be enabled.
+Once configured, the Goverlan Reach operator console auto-displays a new side panel named On-Demand Assist.

 This panel is used to initiate On-Demand assistance sessions, or to install the Goverlan Client agent as a service, enabling unattended remote management of that node.